Intro to K9 Nose Work® — current class is full, please email Julia to join the interest list

 Intro to Odor II

 In this 6-week class we will continue to build your dog’s search skills and obedience to birch odor, as well as introducing anise and clove (two additional competition odors).
-Handlers will continue learning the skills needed to work a competition scenting dog, with the goal of preparing you and your dog to pass an Odor Recognition Test and compete at the NW1 level.
+Handlers will continue learning the skills needed to work a competition scenting dog, with the goal of preparing you and your dog to pass an Odor Recognition Test.
 Note: Teams area welcome to attend classes whether or not they ever intend to compete.

 Take nose work on the road!
 We will meet at outside locations around Eugene to build our dogs’ odor obedience, focus, and resilience to distraction in real-life search environments.